- About

 Awards

-- Up to two residencies of $10,000 will be awarded.
-All funds are distributed directly to the selected music creator across four installments.
+- Two residencies of $10,000 will be awarded.
 Awards are subject to state and federal income tax guidelines.

-- You must have a US Social Security Number or US Tax ID.
+- You must have a Social Security Number or Tax ID (such as an ITIN) for our program administrator to process financial awards.

 Key Evaluation Criteria